ndp-software/test-pantry/README.md

 pantry.randomSequence() // --> 2
 ```

-For some tests, it may make sense to set the seed before you start:
+For some tests, it makes sense to set the seed before you start.
+This may make sense in a `before` block:

 ```javascript
 pantry.recipeFor('randomSequence', function() {